lamba92/bayesian-net-project/README.md

 `Dynamic Bayesian Networks` (**DBN**'s) are static Bayesian networks that are modeled over an arrangement of **time series** or sequences.
 In a Dynamic Bayesian Network, each **time slice** is conditionally dependent on the previous one.
 The probabilities among the original distribution determine the probabilities in the successives.

-Per costruire una DBN occorre:
+To build a DBN it is necessary:

 **1.** <img align="center" src="http://latex.codecogs.com/gif.latex?P(X_0)&space;\rightarrow&space;Prior&space;\&space;distribution&space;\&space;on&space;\&space;state&space;\&space;variables" title="P(X_0) \rightarrow Prior \ distribution \ on \ state \ variables" />